-A formal annual performance appraisal process is carried out on the Board, the Committees, the individual Directors and the Company's main service providers.
-Led by the Chairman, the evaluation was conducted through a programme of both open and closed-ended questions answered by each of the Directors.
-The results of the evaluation were reviewed by the Chairman and discussed with the Board
+A formal annual performance appraisal process is performed on the Board, the Committees, the individual Directors and the Company's main service providers.
+During the year, the Board commissioned an evaluation of its performance, effectiveness, processes and governance compared to best practice.
+This was conducted by external evaluation consultants, Fletcher Jones, who are independent of the Company and the Directors.